Astros vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has put up 73 hits with 15 doubles, a triple, 17 home runs and 41 walks.
-He has driven in 43 runs with five stolen bases.
+- Mookie Betts has 74 hits with 15 doubles, a triple, 18 home runs, 41 walks and 45 RBI.
+He's also stolen five bases.

 Betts Recent Games